 The fund invests in a maximum of 35 companies at any one time, and there are no restrictions on geographies, market cap or sub-sector.

-Another 28% or so is big caps (over US$10bn), while small and mid-caps (sub-US$10bn) account for just over half of the investments.
+Another 23% or so is big caps, while small and mid-caps account for over half of the investments.

 Although there are no restrictions on geography, the bulk of BB’s investments are in the US, which is perhaps unsurprising given that the US is home to the world’s biggest pharma market (by quite some way!).